scipy-conference/scipy_proceedings/papers/jon_mease/jon_mease.rst

 ------------
 The Jupyter Notebook :cite:`Kluyver:2016aa`  has emerged as the dominant interface for exploratory data analysis and visualization in the Python data science ecosystem.
-The ipywidgets library provides a suite of interactive widgets for use in the Jupyter Notebook, and it serves as a foundation for library authors to build on to create their own custom widgets
+The ipywidgets library :cite:`ipywidgets` provides a suite of interactive widgets for use in the Jupyter Notebook, and it serves as a foundation for library authors to build on to create their own custom widgets.

 This paper describes our work to bring ipywidgets support to plotly.py version 3.
 Compared to version 2, plotly.py version 3 brings plotly.py users